can3p/can3p.github.io/_posts/2018-05-31-on-writing-common-lisp-blog-client.md

       (pprint (to-list *posts*) out))))
 ```

-And what's cool is that whatever is printed with `pprint` by
+And what's cool is that whatever is printed with `pprint` by the
 definition can be consumed by `read`.
 Since `read` invokes Common Lisp
-reader it has some security implications for sure.
-In my usecase
+reader, it has some security implications for sure.
+In my use case
-however I didn't really bother about this part, because I'm a sole
+however, I didn't really bother about this part, because I'm a sole
 user of the `cl-journal` and database reading and writing logic is
 written in such a way, that I can change it to whatever format anytime
 without any friction.